 You see I left the military and entered a world of self-medication.
 I drank too much in an effort to numb my feelings and used cocaine to feel something.
 I ate out, never cooked in and when I was motivated to eat healthy (after an all night bender) I'd walk to Subway.
 Nothing says healthy like cheese, pepperoni, salami, ham and a bag of chips!

-Fast forward about 5 years and two drug influenced hospital stays and I was finally clean, mostly sober and 35 lbs heavier (about 195 lbs).
+Fast forward about 5 years and two hospital stays after two suicide attempts, and I was finally clean, mostly sober and 35 lbs heavier (about 195 lbs).
 The only exercise I was getting was running to the oven to save the pizza I was burning and climbing the stairs to my bedroom.
 I wasn't winning at life, but I was getting better.

 Over the next 6 years my weight and energy level would fluctuate.
 I would get married, have two beautiful baby girls and receive a service dog for Post Traumatic Stress Disorder (PTSD) through This Able Veteran So what now?
 Why am I writing this?
 Why share this brief summary of my post military life?
 It's because I'm ok.

 I'm ok and the world convinced me ok was..... well... ok!
-I've come to realize I'm an ok husband an ok father and my health is ok.
+I've come to realize I'm an ok husband, an ok father, and my health is ok.
 I've come to realize ok doesn't take work.
 Ok is existing.
 A farmers field with an ok yield produces just enough to get by.
 Ok is simply surviving.
-But God didn't make us to survive, He made us to thrive!
+But surviving isn't living.

 "Ok" marriages end.
 I don't want my marriage to end... ever.
 "Ok" health lacks energy and I want to run and play with my kids and when I do it I don't want to feel like my knees will explode or I'm going to somehow hurt myself!